 The service is provided by two registered practitioners.
-Astute Courses Angels Twelve offers clients a range of services including treatment for excessive sweating (hyperhidrosis), PDO surgical thread lifts and removal of minor skin lesions.
+Astute Courses offers clients a range of services including treatment for excessive sweating (hyperhidrosis), PDO surgical thread lifts and removal of moles and skin tags.
 Treatments are provided for adults aged 18 and over with appropriate consent.
-Clients are offered an initial online or face to face consultation, then attend for a face to face consultation, where the treatment plan is discussed and agreed, and then booked in for the course of treatment.
-The opening times for the service vary each day, as there are other services provided on site, including beauty treatments and a hair salon.
+These services are available on a pre-bookable appointment basis and dependent on the dates of the training courses.
+Clients attend for an initial consultation, where a treatment plan is discussed and agreed, and then booked in for treatment for a later date.
+The service is open Monday to Friday between 9am and 5pm and one Saturday a month.